 The Northwest Power Pool (Power Pool) area is comprised of all or major portions of the states of Washington; Oregon; Idaho; Wyoming; Montana; Nevada; and, Utah; a small portion of Northern California; and, the Canadian provinces of British Columbia and Alberta.
-The Power Pool in collaboration with its members has conducted an assessment of reliability in response to questions raised regarding the ability of the Power Pool to meet the load requirements during the winter 2005-2006.
-Analyses indicate the Northwest region will be able to meet firm loads and required forced outage reserve for the 2005-2006 winter operations, assuming normal ambient temperature and normal weather conditions.
+The Power Pool in collaboration with it members has conducted an assessment of reliability in response to questions raised regarding the ability of the Power Pool to meet the load requirements during the summer 2006.
+Analyses indicate the Northwest area will be able to meet firm loads and required forced outage reserve for the 2006 summer operations, assuming normal ambient temperature and normal weather conditions.

-This assessment is valid for the Northwest Power Pool area as a whole; however, these overall results do not necessarily apply to all sub-areas (individual members, Control Areas, states, and or provinces) when assessed separately.
+This assessment is valid for the Northwest Power Pool area as a whole; however, these overall results do not necessarily apply to all sub-areas (individual members, control areas, states, and or provinces) when assessed separately.